How Much Is a Dozen Cookies? Tips to Find the Best Deals

 Ingredients Cost

-A pro tip for you is that you should calculate the costs of cookies by weight.
+A pro tip for you is that you should calculate how much is a dozen crumbl cookies by weight.
 This will make it easy for you to multiply the cost depending on the amount of cookies you bake.

 To do that, you can weigh your ingredient recipe on a food scale.
 Or else you can find information on the weight of your recipe online.